MID City Beat’s top art exhibit picks in Mérida.

 🎟️ Free entry

-From April to May : Exhibitions at Centro de Artes Visuales
+Through May 24 : Exhibitions at Centro de Artes Visuales

 The Centro de Artes Visuales by Sedeculta presents a new series of exhibitions showcasing a wide panorama of contemporary art in Yucatán, bringing together different perspectives, generations, and artistic languages.